Amazon Alexa flaw would have let hackers listen in

 Amazon's smart voice assistant had a coding flaw that could have let malicious developers turn the Echo into a listening device.

 Alexa, the voice assistant used by millions of smart gadgets including Amazon's popular Echo lineup, uses what it calls Skills to carry out commands.
-You ask a device if rain is coming, for example, and it uses the "Weather" Skill to answer.
+You ask if rain is coming, for example, and Alexa uses the "Weather" Skill to answer.

 "As far as we could tell, there was no limit," Ashbel said.
 "As long as you don't tell it to stop, it wouldn't."